mayank1ahuja/sql_spotify_project/README.md

 # Note on Completeness
 This project is still in progress.
-I am plan to learn and plan to complete it by solving the above advanced problems and exploring query optimization with regards to this project.🚧
+I plan to learn and complete it by solving the above advanced problems and exploring query optimization with regards to this project.🚧